pearlchen/electronics-shopping-toronto/README.md

 ### To add a Toronto or GTA retailer

-1. Create a new Markdown (.md) file in the **_toronto_retailers** folder.
+1. Create a new Markdown (.md) file in either the **_toronto_retailers** or **_toronto_hardware_misc** folder.
 Give it a file name representing the store's name (all in lowercase, separate spaces with an underscore).
 If a store has several locations, consider making an entry for each location so there's a snazzy Google Map for each one.

 2. All local retailers have this format for their template: